 Choosing the right Wedding Planner

-How do you choose the right wedding planner for you?
+Choosing the right Wedding Planner.
+How to you do it?
 There are lots of wedding planners out there, with varying experience and very different styles and approaches to work.
 Where do you start? and how do you decide?

 First start by looking online perhaps for a wedding planner in your area, or the area you want to get married or perhaps a planner that specialises in certain types of weddings.
 Some planners specialise in urban style weddings, some more boho and some destination weddings.
 Have a good look at their website.
 When I say good look, I mean read their testimonials, they should have some, if they have experience.
 Look at their portfolio, does it resonate with you, do you like the style of work they have on their website.
 Then follow this by looking at all of their social media, do you like their instagram feed? are the images they post real? a lot of planners post stock photos, not weddings they have planned.
 We always post our own work, to show other prospective clients the sorts of weddings we plan.